 He makes an elegant gesture with his left hand, then a circular movement with his right.
-His eyes kindle with yellow light, then he faces his partner and blows directly into his upturned palm.
-Shimmering haze drifts from his fingers.
+His eyes shine yellow as he faces his partner and blows into his upturned palm, releasing a fist-sized mote of shimmering haze.
 She lets it alight onto her hand, then holds it up to her tattooed face.
 She repeats what he did, only in reverse.

-A wall of blue-green light blinks into existence between us and them, then slowly disappears.
+A wall of blue-green light blinks into existence between us and the gatekeepers, then slowly disappears.

 “There,” the man says.
 “You’re free to enter.
-Unchecked passage is from ten to four, but we limit access during night and morn.
+Unchecked passage is from ten to four.
+We limit access during night and morn.
 These woods are filled with feral Wildlyre—they can get a little rowdy after dusk.”

-Ren enters the township.
-As I follow behind, the man (wizard, I now realize) shakes his head in disgust and bafflement.
+Ren nods and walks forward.
+As I follow behind, the gatekeeper (wizard, I now realize) shakes his head in disgust and bafflement.

 “What’s the matter with you?
-Walking around without any wards…”
+Trying to come through without any wards…”

-He seems like he’s about to scold me, but then he turns away and sits back down.
+He raises a hand like he’s about to scold me, but he turns away and sits back down.

 We walk along a main avenue, bordered by a jumble of shops and buildings.
 The people and creatures are rough and loud, heckling and bartering for wares and services.
-Almost everyone in Hafferly is worn and tattered—like they’ve spent years on the road with little rest.
+Almost everyone in Hafferly is worn and tattered, like they’ve traveled hard with little rest.